munificent/craftinginterpreters/book/statements-and-state.md

 ### Nesting and shadowing

-You could imagine implementing block scope like this:
+A first cut at implementing block scope might work like this:

 1. As we visit each statement inside the block, keep track of any variables declared.